kenatiod/MUT/Understanding Machine Understanding.md

 The field of human-AI teaming is rapidly evolving, with ongoing research into techniques for explainable AI, human-in-the-loop learning, and collaborative decision making.
 Effective human-AI teaming requires careful consideration of the complementary strengths and limitations of humans and AI, the purposes and contexts in which they will collaborate, and the interaction interfaces and protocols that mediate their collaboration (Seeber et al., 2020).

-Key open challenges include developing more faithful and comprehensible XAI techniques, designing efficient and intuitive HITL interfaces, and striking the right balance of human agency and AI assistance in collaborative decision making.
+Open challenges include developing more faithful and comprehensible XAI techniques, designing efficient and intuitive HITL interfaces, and striking the right balance of human agency and AI assistance in collaborative decision making.
 Multidisciplinary research integrating insights from AI, human-computer interaction, cognitive science, and domain-specific fields is needed to address these challenges.

 As the capabilities of AI systems continue to grow, it is imperative that developers design them from the ground up for effective teaming with humans.
 Only by working together can humans and AI hope to tackle the complex, consequential problems facing society.
 With thoughtful design and governance, human-AI teaming has the potential to enhance human capabilities and improve outcomes across a wide range of domains.